 - Sludge dewatering is handled through a centrifuge. - Two of four centrifuges (#1 and #2) are currently operational. - Centrifuge #3 has been refurbished and installation will begin in August 2022.
 Once the installation is completed there will be three active centrifuges for dewatering. - A minimum of two centrifuges are required to meet the current average conditions. - Reliability and redundancy of centrifuges are necessary to perform dewatering operations.
 Equipment such as the centrifuge feed pumps, flushing water booster system, and Centrate pumps have operational problems that need to be addressed. - The centrate for Centrifuge #1 is very dark with significant solids accumulation. - Centrifuge #4 is on-site, but not installed.
-Parts needed for the installation are on order. - Only two of the eight polymer pumps used for polymer addition are functional.
-The other six need to be replaced. - Trucks are transporting sludge to the Veolia compost facility. - MES reported on July 18, 2022 that sludge is now being processed at volumes (65-70 dry tons per day) that have significantly reduced the on-site sludge inventory.

-- Since July 31, 2022, Synagro's dryers have been shut down on three occasions (August 2, 3, and 5, 2022), due to low total solids feed to the centrifuges, issues maintaining flow over 100 gallons per minute, and a sludge tank leak at the gravity belt thickener (GBT). - MES investigated the problem and determined that no sludge had been pumped to the "loop" line or Tank 26/Tank 1 for at least 3 days.
+Installation anticipated the week of September 6, 2022. - Only two of the eight polymer pumps used for polymer addition are functional.
+The other six need to be replaced. - Trucks are transporting sludge to the Veolia compost facility. - MES reported on July 18, 2022 that sludge is now being processed at volumes (65-70 dry tons per day) that have significantly reduced the on-site sludge inventory. - Since July 31, 2022, Synagro's dryers have been shut down on three occasions (August 2, 3, and 5, 2022), due to low total solids feed to the centrifuges, issues maintaining flow over 100 gallons per minute, and a sludge tank leak at the gravity belt thickener (GBT). - MES investigated the problem and determined that no sludge had been pumped to the "loop" line or Tank 26/Tank 1 for at least 3 days.
 The operator reports that one of the thickened sludge pumps that feeds the hi-rate digesters is out of service (Pump 2B). - If no sludge is fed to the digesters, no sludge is being sent to the pelletizer and the centrifuges.
-The level in Tank 26 is very low (almost to the bottom) and is most likely the cause as to why the sludge feed solids are so low to the dryers. - The leak at the GBT has been repaired and the dryers have been restarted. - Synagro's sludge processing remains reduced through August 18, 2022. - Since August 19, 2022, a few issues were reported with the sludge processing, including trash in the liquid sludge and the loss of one of the centrifuges. - No major issues have been reported by Synagro during the period of August 30, 2022 through September 11, 2022 with two dryers and three centrifuges in operation. - Processing is returning to normal levels with a 10-day total of 516 dry tons processed ending September 11, 2022.
+The level in Tank 26 is very low (almost to the bottom) and is most likely the cause as to why the sludge feed solids are so low to the dryers. - The leak at the GBT has been repaired and the dryers have been restarted. - Synagro's sludge processing remains reduced through August 18, 2022.

-Gravity Belt Thickeners

-- There are a total of eight GBTs.
-At the current average daily flow conditions, six GBTs are required. - The July 8, 2022 report showed that only four GBTs were functioning. - Repairs were made to two additional GBTs so as of July 19, 2022 there are now six GBTs online.

-Gravity Sludge Thickeners

-- There are six Gravity Sludge Thickeners (GSTs). - At the current design average flow of 130 million gallons per day (MGD), only one GST is required. - Two GSTs are fully operational. - The remaining GST's can feed flow and draw solids, but the gravity thickening mechanism is not functional. - DPW should achieve reliability and redundancy on GST operation in conjunction with the PSTs brought online. - MES repaired the scum arm scraper on GST #3 and it has been placed into service.
+- Gravity Belt Thickeners - There are a total of eight GBTs.
+At the current average daily flow conditions, six GBTs are required. - The July 8, 2022 report showed that only four GBTs were functioning. - o Repairs were made to two additional GBTs so as of July 19, 2022 there are now six GBTs online. - Gravity Sludge Thickeners - There are six Gravity Sludge Thickeners (GSTs). - At the current design average flow of 130 million gallons per day (MGD), only one GST is required. - Two GSTs are fully operational. - The remaining GST's can feed flow and draw solids, but the gravity thickening mechanism is not functional.
+DPW should achieve reliability and redundancy on GST operation in conjunction with the PSTs brought online. - MES repaired the scum arm scraper on GST #3 and it has been placed into service.